 The two remaining cases contain claims for recovery of response costs under the Comprehensive Environmental Response, Compensation and Liability Act ("CERCLA"), and allege that a predecessor's manufacturing operations in Hicksville, New York (the "Site"), between 1960 and 1993, impacted groundwater beneath and downgradient of the Site.
-The groundwater beneath and downgradient of the Site is part of the New Cassel/Hicksville Groundwater Contamination Site, which was added to the National Priorities List pursuant to CERCLA on September 15, 2011.
+The groundwater beneath and downgradient of the New Cassel/Hicksville Groundwater Contamination Site, which was added to the National Priorities List pursuant to CERCLA on September 15, 2011.
 The Company is vigorously contesting plaintiff's claims and will aggressively prosecute its affirmative claims.